-The goal of the Professionalism portfolio is to increase recognition of landmen as professionals within the Oil and Gas Industry and encourage both Surface and Mineral Landmen, to attain the highest level of professional proficiency, education and ethical conduct in their respective fields.
-The portfolio has the overall responsibility for handling matters with respect to the Professional designation programs, the professional conduct of all members, and handling disputes and claims with regard to ethical issues.
+The Professionalism portfolio aims to increase recognition of landmen as professionals within the Oil and Gas Industry and encourage both Surface and Mineral Landmen to attain the highest level of professional proficiency, education, and ethical conduct in their respective fields.
+The portfolio has the overall responsibility for handling matters with respect to the Professional designation programs, the professional conduct of all members, and handling disputes and claims concerning ethical issues.
 Various sub-committees have been created to deal with these issues; the chairs of each of these sub-committees are listed below.
 Please feel free to contact them with specific questions.

 The Professional designations have been developed and approved by our Association.
 They are as follows: